baneteasnow/baneteasnow.github.io/_drafts/_ready/how-to-take-smart-notes.md

 ---
 layout: post
 category: book
-title: "How to Take Smart Notes | Sönke Ahrens"
+title: "How to Take Smart Notes | Sönke Ahrens (Kitap)"
+kitap: "How to Take Smart Notes - One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers"
+yazar: "Sönke Ahrens"
+yil: "2017"
+sayfa: "178"
 ---

 2021-07-28-